-Status: Design Phase Underway - 50 Percent Complete
+Status: Design Phase Underway - 75 Percent Complete Contact: Rose Casey, Capital Projects • (714) 560-5729

-Summary: This project will add an additional general purpose lane (approximately 4.5 miles) in both directions of I-5 between Yale Avenue and SR-55, improve interchanges, replace, and add new auxiliary lanes in the cities of Irvine and Tustin.
+Summary: This project will add an additional general purpose lane (approximately 4.5 miles) in both directions of I-5 between Yale Avenue and SR-55, improve interchanges, and replace and add new auxiliary lanes in the cities of Irvine and Tustin.
 The design of this project was initiated on May 6, 2021.
-This quarter, the design consultant completed surveying most of the existing facilities, completed obtaining as-builts from various agencies, and continued to work on addressing comments from Caltrans on the 35 percent design package.
-Coordination relating to the locations of soundwalls, overhead signage, landscaping, staging, and drainage is ongoing.
-In addition, the design consultant initiated coordination with Orange County Flood Control District and pursued Caltrans encroachment permits to begin geotechnical boring.
+This quarter, the design team continued to address 65 percent design comments from Caltrans and develop the 95 percent design package.
+Coordination relating to the locations and heights of soundwalls, overhead signage, landscaping, staging, and drainage is ongoing.
+In addition, the design consultant continued coordination with Orange County Flood Control District (OCFCD) and Caltrans Safety Review Committee.
 Due to potential schedule delays during the ROW phase, this project is marked as a cost/schedule risk in the Capital Action Plan (CAP).